Zylann/godot_voxel/doc/source/getting_the_module.md

 Release builds correspond to a development milestone.
 Each has a branch (for example `godot3.4`, `godot3.3`...).
 They are feature freezes and may only receive bug fixes later on.
 Usually, they are made at the same time a new version of Godot comes out.
 Because the plugin is a module at the moment, and we don't have the same pipeline as the Godot devs, it comes as a whole custom build of the Godot editor, and might differ a little from the official version.

-Not all export templates might be available yet.
-So you can develop your game and test it with the editor, but if you want to export it, you may need to compile the templates yourself.
+The engine is massive and targets a lot of platforms, while our module is small in comparison and we don't have dedicated build containers, so not all export templates are available.
+You can develop your game and test it with the editor on main desktop platforms, but if you want to export it, you may need to compile the templates yourself.

 ### Development builds